-Join Richard Harrington for an in-depth discussion in this video Photo merging, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Photo merging, part of Photoshop: Automation.

 One of my greatest loves with photography is shooting panoramic photos.…In fact, you'll find a complete detailed…course on panoramic photography available on lynda.com.…What I want to show you here is how Photoshop can quickly stich multiple…images together, and it doesn't matter if you shot this as a panoramic photo.…By putting the camera on a tripod and turning it, or…if you had to scan a large image in multiple pieces on…a scanner.…In either case, the photo merge command is going to be your friend.…